And if hour number one is any indication, this rodeo is on.

 How I do love that.

-Uh 1800-282-2882, as the last hour ended, um I understand.
+As the last hour ended, I understand.

 I feel your pain.

-And to just to achieve kinship with you on this, I've already told you there's a candidate I love who I wish to God had more oomph going than he does, and that's Rick Santorum.
+And just to achieve kinship with you on this, I've already told you there's a candidate I love who I wish to God had more oomph going than he does, and that's Rick Santorum.

-And maybe that'll change, and if it does, great.
+And if it does, great.

 If it doesn't, hey, that's the marketplace.